-Open and honest communication between families and the preschool program is an essential component of a high quality early childhood program.
-We want you to be confident that your child is being well cared for and is having a quality experience.
+Open and honest communication between families and the preschool program is an essential component of a high-quality early childhood program.
+We want you to be confident that your child is being well cared for and has a quality experience.
 If there is ever a time you have a concern regarding your child, we want to encourage you to address your concern to your child's teacher.
-If additional help is needed, either party may ask for the assistance from the Elementary Principal.
+If additional help is needed, either party may ask for assistance from the Director of Student Services.

-If you have a concern regarding some aspect of the program or policy, please contact the Elementary Principal who is the program administrator for the preschool.
+If you have a concern regarding some aspect of the program or policy, please contact the Director of Student Services who is the program administrator for the preschool.
 If you remain dissatisfied, you may contact the Superintendent.